How To Create The Perfect Business Plan In 12 Steps

 5 – Evaluate Your Competition

-In this critical section, you’ll need to evaluate your competition with b2b data lists and supporting research.
+In this critical section, you must evaluate your competition with b2b data lists and supporting research.
 And describe who your main competitors are in the space.
 This includes researching the direct and indirect competitors in the industry, assessing their strengths and weaknesses, and analysing how they are positioned against each other.